-The main legislation we rely on to govern your personal data is the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Alongside the UK GDPR and the Data Protection Act 2018, we follow the Data Use and Access Act 2025.
+This legislation strengthens your rights and increases transparency around how organisations process personal data.
 We know that understanding data protection legislation can be difficult, so we’ve put together a list of frequently asked questions (FAQs) and answers to help.

 GDPR frequently asked questions (FAQs)